 - f.
 Run the appropriate shell script as root.
-You will be prompted to answer questions specific to the machine on which the Java agent is being installed-the hostname or other identifier for the machine (see Hostname to see Hostname to script as (Local) on page 108) if you used a with-configured-hostname script and the username and password for the service account that will connect the agent to Keyfactor Command (see Username the Java Agent will connect as on page 106). - g.
+You will be prompted to answer questions specific to the machine on which the Java agent is being installed-the hostname or other identifier for the machine (see Hostname the agent will connect to Keyfactor as (Local) on page 109) if you used a with-configured-hostname script and the username and password for the service account that will connect the agent to Keyfactor Command (see Username the Java Agent will connect as on page 107). - g.
 Change the ownership on the file containing the startup credentials to the local user that the agent will run as.
 This file is found in the config directory under the installed directory and is called install.creds.
 For example: